iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.5/report.md

 > The new update drains my phone battery.
 I charged before I slept and it went from 100% to 46% overnight.
 I've removed the app<br> :date: __2021-04-24 07:41:57__

-> A wasted opportunity.
-This app should have included a single consistent venue registration system and give feedback to tbe users about how many/new contacts they are accumulating, so that we can improve our social distancing.<br> :date: __2021-04-23 10:33:01__

-> As much as I like the idea of this app, it started using a lot of battery recently.
-Uninstalling.<br> :date: __2021-04-23 08:17:27__

-> I don't see the point.
-Only works if I activate it and sorry but that's not always the most important thing I think of when out and about.
-Would be useful if always activated!<br> :date: __2021-04-21 13:14:51__

 #### 1-star reviews